lavdnone/glusterfs/README.md

  -- With S=1 it leaves replication of files to back-end completely;
  -- With S=N it makes back-end assemble the puzzle by itself in a background.

 With W=2 failure of one node while writing is tolerable.
+Node failure tolerance is W-1

 Later additional fail safe can be made by adding duplication writes: